thndrbrrr/pragnastic/README.md

 The `pragnastic` command can be used to:

-- backup a directory and optionally prune repo
+- backup a directory and optionally prune backup repo
+- check status of data softraid
+- mount and unmount drives
 - display various information such as:
-  - backup and status check log
+  - PragNAStic log
   - remaining free space on disks
   - list of snapshots in a backup repo
   - contents of a snapshot
-- check status of data softraid
-- mount and unmount drives

 ```sh
 $ pragnastic